appindesign/M-Time-Series/readme.md

 *Return* The function returns a single-column table of the same type as the `start` parameter.
 The column title is determined by the type of the `start` parameter.

-### MonthLetter
+### fnMonthLetter
-Solves the problem of month names taking up too much space in a visual.
+*Purpose* Solves the problem of month names taking up too much space in a visual.

 The function converts a date to a one letter abbreviation.
 One, or more, empty characters are added if a month shares its first character with another month.

+*Parameters*
+- `timestamp` The timestamp to have its month represented by a single visible letter.
+The timestamp may be date, datetime or datetimezone.

+*Return* The single letter.
+The return type is text.

 ### StartOfWeekNOfMonth
 Solve problems like finding the first Monday of the month, the 2nd Thursday or the last Friday.